 Students generally achieve the goals of the secondary specialization area of scholarship in one of the following ways:

-- primary PhD program specializations within the School of Education.
+- primary PhD program specializations.
 However, the secondary specialization must be in a different program area than the student's primary area of study.
 The course requirements for these secondary specialization areas are established by program area committees and monitored by individual faculty members.
-A faculty member in the designated program area serves as the student's secondary specialization area adviser.
+A faculty member in the designated program area serves on the student’s advisory committee as the student's secondary specialization area adviser.